Skip to content

 Signature:

-pub fn endPosition(self: *const Node) Point
+pub fn end_position(self: *const Node) Point

 Example:

-const result = instance.endPosition();
+const result = instance.end_position();

 Returns: Point